 Merge Your Finances: Financial Pros and Cons Of Combining Your Accounts

 If you’ve always been a financially independent woman, one of the biggest adjustments to married life may be all about money.
 While some married couples continue to lead separate successful financial lives, it is a good idea to investigate merging yours and your partner’s finances.
-A merge will allow you both more options to implement a strategic money management plan.
+A merger will allow you both more options to implement a strategic money management plan.

 However, you and your partner may have opposing ideas about how a merge should look.
 This discussion can be a surprising relationship minefield!
 You can minimise some frustration by heeding some of the following advice as you consider how and if to combine finances.